Expert tips: Choosing the best garage to service your car

 Before choosing between a franchised dealer, an independent garage and a fast-fit outlet, it’s important to establish that any garage is good at what it does.

 One way to do this is by using the simple postcode search at Trading Standards which, helpfully, can be used to find all manner of approved traders.
 Alternatively, try Motor Codes, a government-backed body for the motor industry which allows drivers to rate garages they have used.
 Even more user-friendly, but restricted to independent garages, is the Good Garage Scheme.
-Also try Who Can Fix My Car.
+Also try Fix My Car.

 It’s often word of mouth that gets the best results